 ayed in the sand, we flew kites, listened to music on the beach, all with sunny skies and an April breeze.
 We went to the snowball stand barefooted and in bathing suits, we ate meals outside and underneath the elevated, local Jo-Bob’s Gas and Grill (for some reason, they think that is so fun!).

 We go to the marina to sit outside and eat and watch the boats come in and to watch the dolphins jump!
 I’ve never seen so many dolphins up close!
 They come into the bay by the boat dock to eat the fishermen’s scraps.
 It is truly a sight to see.
 At night, we watch family movies, play board games, and order dinner to go from the Starfish Restaurant.
 We have been lucky enough to use our friend’s camp, but camp rentals are available on sites such as VRBO.
 It has become our little redneck, Louisiana “beach” getaway.
+A similar vacation idea is venturing to nearby Dauphin Island with your family.

 CONS: Brown gulf water and during the summer, it’s got to be Louisiana hot!
 I recommend going in the late spring or early fall.